capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 ### Availability

-The statistic `availability` is a JSON object with the followign fields:
+The statistic `availability` is a JSON object with the following fields:

  - `available_time`: the time during which the entity was in an available state, in seconds